hyosung11/Launch-School/Courses/JS109/glossary.md

 The `sort()` method sorts the elements of an array in place (mutating the calling array) and returns the sorted array.
 The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.

+`sort` returns a reference to the array that was used to invoke it.
+It also mutates that array, and the return value reflects that mutation, but it returns a reference to the array that was used to invoke it.

 * No Callback - The default sort order is **ascending**, built upon *converting the elements into strings*, then **comparing their sequences of UTF-16 code units values.**
 * Callback - if a callback function is defined, `sort` method utilizes the return value of the callback function to determine the sort order.
   * return value of callback - less than 0; sort `a before b`;